MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/update-a-tables-definition.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-95d4124f-c4e5-48ce-986e-a05c6d47069f?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 This workflow sample demonstrates how to update an existing table through the Modeling service.

-In this workflow sample, you update an existing `"CITY_CTR_SLS"` table object in the MicroStrategy Tutorial project.
+In this workflow sample, you update an existing `"CITY_CTR_SLS"` table object in the Strategy Tutorial project.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info